feathersjs/docs/guides/chat/readme.md

 Well alright!
 Let's build our first Feathers app!
 We're going to build a real-time chat app with [NeDB](https://github.com/louischatriot/nedb) as the database.
 It's a great way to cover all the things that you'd need to do in a real world application and how Feathers can help.
 It also makes a lot more sense to have a real-time component than a Todo list. :wink:

 In this tutorial you go from nothing to a real-time chat app complete with signup, login, token based authentication and authorization all with a RESTful and real-time API.
-You can go through this guide right away but we do recommend to get a basic understanding of Feathers in the [basics guide](../guides/basics/readme.md) and the generated application in the [generator guide](../guides/generator/readme.md) first.
+You can go through this guide right away but we do recommend to get a basic understanding of Feathers in the [basics guide](../basics/readme.md).

 ![Chat app screenshot](./assets/chat.gif)